7 Tips for Measuring Your Workplace ROI

 Human Resources can help you calculate employee costs and values.
 Department heads can add insight to job duties and behavior.
 Your goal is to get a holistic picture of how your office really works (or really doesn’t).

-If your mission is to improve the function and flow of the entire workplace, all of those other departments will have clear incentive to cooperate.
+If your mission is to improve the function and flow of the entire workplace, all of those other departments will have a clear incentive to cooperate.

 4. CONNECT WITH THE C-SUITE